Velythyl/velythyl.github.io/_pages/workspace.md

 layout: page
 title: workspace
 permalink: /workspace
-description: Short-lived project links.
+description: Ephemereal project hosting.
 nav: false
 ---

-This page is intentionally hidden from navigation.
+Do not expect all links to work, and do not expect a link that works today to work tomorrow ;P This page is intentionally hidden from the rest of the website navigation.

 ## Active projects